leganux/msgonest-cli/README.md

 ### Usage

-To use rumor-cli, define a JSON configuration file that specifies the details of the microservice and the desired components.
+To use msgonest-cli, define a JSON configuration file that specifies the details of the microservice and the desired components.
 Here is an example JSON configuration file with detailed explanations for each parameter and section:

 ### Example Json